rugbyprof/msu2u-tuts/Chocolatey/What is chocolatey.md

 #What is Chocolatey?

-Choclatey is a **package installer** that allows a windows system to install packages much like linux does.
-This is very helpful because as a programmer or any user for that matter goes about the task of installing different programs on their system.
+Chocolatey is a **package installer** that allows a windows system to install packages much like linux does.
+This is very helpful because the task of isntalling software for a programmer or any user for that matter can become very convoluted

 Some more intricate programs require that dependencies be installed on your system before the required program is installed.
-This is package isntallers really shine. *All* dependencies of the required prgoram are found and installed by the package isntaller without the need for input from the user.
+This is where package installers really shine. *All* dependencies of the required prgoram are found and installed by the package installer without the need for input from the user.
 This will save you *alot* of time.

 Installing Chocolatey